antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 Warning CS8073: The result of the expression is always 'false' since the value of type 'DateTime' is never equal to 'null' of type 'DateTime?'
 ```

-It might seem rather obvious what this code is doing is unnecessary in isolation, but consider that such a check might occur in a method with 10 parameters to validate.
+It might seem rather obvious what this code is doing is unnecessary in isolation but consider that such a check might occur in a method with 10 parameters to validate.
 To fix this you can remove the code (since its always false it's not doing anything anyways), or change its type to `DateTime?` if `null` is an intended value for the parameter

 ```csharp
 public void M(DateTime? dateTime) // We accept a null DateTime